devansh-bhardwaj/DA526_Course_Project/README.md

 # DAS26 Course Project

 ## Project Overview
-This repository contains a Streamlit-based application with PyTorch dependencies for [briefly describe the project's purpose].
+This repository contains a Streamlit-based application with PyTorch dependencies for face-demasking with Partial Convolutions.
 The project includes model comparison utilities, custom PyTorch models, and interactive visualization capabilities.

 ## Installation